JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 cfar is basis for doppler ambiguity problem solving.
 After using cfar, we will get multiple single ROI.
 This make the Algorithm keeping simple.
 If we do not use cfar, we will get the problems below:

 - we have to train model with data in dimension 50x64.
 This make model very big compare with data after cfar in like 9x7.
-- assume we have 2 targes, and each target have 4 possible velocty.
-Then we will have 16 possible combinations.
-But if we use cfar, we will get 2 single ROI.
+- assume we have **2** targes, and each target have **4** possible velocty.
+Then we will have **1**6 possible combinations.
+But if we use cfar, we will get **2 single ROI**.
 This means we acctually have exact only 4 possible velocty for each target.
 This make preparing dataset also much easily.

 After function cfar_rect, it is the main body **class PrepareDataset** for processing dataset.